Introduction

 Successful Examples of AI in Screenwriting

-AI is already being used in real screenwriting projects and actual productions, and it’s kind of wild.
+AI is already being used in real screenwriting projects and actual productions, and it’s wild.
 It’s not just a future idea anymore.
 People are really trying it out and using it in different ways, which shows what this technology can actually do.

 1. "Sunspring" Short Film Experiment